jbsimple/simple-patches/readme.md

   - Added a column to the items table for the number of images specifically on the item.
   - Adjusted the width of various columns to make it fit better; shrunk location width, expanded width of created, sku and condition name.
   - Adjusted some of the heading labels to make them shorter, better for width (In Stock and Stock Available).
-- On all pages; Added a refresh check to clock in tasks, every minute it checks and applies the clock-in task if it has changed.
+- Added a refresh check to clock in tasks, every minute it checks and applies the clock-in task if it has changed.
-- For Listings; Custom feature to prepend "PICTURES" to all newly-created SKUs.
-- On All Pages; When clocked into PICTURES, an extra clock function appears where a list of items can be pasted to update the locations from PICTURES to whatever the user defines.
+- Change to UI-block loading wheel so it appears at the top of the div instead of the middle, and made it larger, so you can see that it is actually loading and not just sitting there.

+#### Product and Item Page Patches:
-- On product and item pages; CSS fix for layout of cards.
+- CSS fix for layout of cards.
-- On product and item pages; CSS fix for image box being too small.
+- CSS fix for image box being too small.
-- On product and item pages; CSS fix for images inside upload box not wrapping properly.
+- CSS fix for images inside upload box not wrapping properly.
-- On product and item pages; CSS fix for activity log where the color of the name is dark even when the page is in dark mode.
+- CSS fix for activity log where the color of the name is dark even when the page is in dark mode.
-- On product and item pages; Fix to show metadata update name in activity log using live data.
+- Fix to show metadata update name in activity log using live data.
-- On product and item pages; Added a button to jump to a special search in the pending inventory queue.
+- Added a button to jump to a special search in the pending inventory queue.
-- On product and item pages; Fix to the media tab by removing the existing, bad gallery viewer.
+- Fix to the media tab by removing the existing, bad gallery viewer.
 Opens image in a new tab (as god intended).
-- On product and item pages; Fix to prevent newly uploaded images when clicked to default a-tag behavior.
+- Fix to prevent newly uploaded images when clicked to default a-tag behavior.
 It also opens in a new tab.
-- On product and item pages; Fix to prevent navigation away while images are still uploading.
+- Fix to prevent navigation away while images are still uploading.
-- On product and item pages; Added extra upload options:
+- Added extra upload options:
   - Upload pictures from a SKU or SID.
 Select type and paste in the thing to steal from, preview appears with the pictures in order for fast transfer.
   - Upload pictures from a URL.
 This only works for the allowed system CDN links.
-- On product and item pages; Added button to open all images in new tabs (enable popups in browser for it to work).
+- Added button to open all images in new tabs (enable popups in browser for it to work).
-- On product and item pages; Added a popups check message on above button hover.
+- Added a popups check message on above button hover.
-- On product and item pages; Added a 'copy to clipboard' button to copy unique identifier code for photo filenames.
+- Added a 'copy to clipboard' button to copy unique identifier code for photo filenames.
-- On product and item pages; Added a delete all images button.
+- Added a delete all images button.
-- On product and item pages; Modified the image list to be an actual list instead of a grid.
+- Modified the image list to be an actual list instead of a grid.
-- On product pages; On all ASIN inputs, a link is generated under the input field to go to the ASIN on Amazon.
+- On all ASIN inputs, a link is generated under the input field to go to the ASIN on Amazon.
-- On product pages; Added approved drop down options to existing color attribute field.
+- Added approved drop down options to existing color attribute field.
-- On item pages; CSS change to increase the maximum height of the inventory table.
+- CSS change to increase the maximum height of the inventory table.

+#### Listing Patches:
+- Custom feature to prepend "PICTURES" to all newly-created SKUs Locations.
-- On listing page; A warning for when the GTIN is invalid and needs to be regenerated before going to the last step.
+- A warning for when the GTIN is invalid and needs to be regenerated before going to the last step.
 (12 chars error)
-- On listing page; A warning for when the GTIN is changed to remind the user to replace the old label with a new one.
+- A warning for when the GTIN is changed to remind the user to replace the old label with a new one.
-- On listing page; when a GTIN is generated/replaced from the original, an option appears to replace the product's GTIN back to the originally listed GTIN and the generated GTIN as the secondary.
+- when a GTIN is generated/replaced from the original, an option appears to replace the product's GTIN back to the originally listed GTIN and the generated GTIN as the secondary.
+- A warning appears when the user is not clocked into the Listing taks.
+- When prefill creating, if there is no picture, the picture is stock or has invalid dimensions, a warning appears.

+#### New Inventory Page Patches:
-- On New Inventory Page; When a result appears that's In Catalog, the text is replaced with a link to open the SID modal.
+-  When a result appears that's In Catalog, the text is replaced with a link to open the SID modal.
-- On New Inventory Page; Disabled entry of new inventory sent to listing without a GTIN.
+-  Disabled entry of new inventory sent to listing without a GTIN.
-- On New Inventory Page; Disabled entry of new inventory sent to listing with a GTIN longer than 12 characters.
+-  Disabled entry of new inventory sent to listing with a GTIN longer than 12 characters.
-- On New Inventory Page; Automatic response for invalid GTIN in input box.
+-  Automatic response for invalid GTIN in input box.
-- On New Inventory Page; Checkbox toggle to auto select searched text after making search for hands-free scanning.
+-  Checkbox toggle to auto select searched text after making search for hands-free scanning.

-- On New Inventory Page (and others but mainly for here); Change to UI-block loading wheel so it appears at the top of the div instead of the middle, and made it larger, so you can see that it is actually loading and not just sitting there.
+#### Pending Inventory Page Patches:
-- On pending inventory queue page; Added a button to load icons of product images into the table.
+- Added a button to load icons of product images into the table.
   - There is no way to get a reduced sized image from the image cdn.
   - The process is resource heavy so it has to be a button so it can be used when it is needed.
-- On pending inventory queue page; Patch added to allow GET parameters to auto-do a search.
+- Patch added to allow GET parameters to auto-do a search.
   - Now links to search in pending inventory can be used throughout the patch.

+#### Reports Page Patches:
-- On reports page, after submitting to generate a new report, the report displays under the original card.
+- Aafter submitting to generate a new report, the report displays under the original card.
   - If the file is larger than 1MB, the printing is disabled to save performance.
   - Links for products and items are automatically added into the report preview for convenience.
-- On reports page, added a card to generate a preset report.
+- Aadded a card to generate a preset report.
   - Added Listing department productivity reporting preset.
   - Added Marketing department productivity reporting preset.
   - Added a report for all created items (filtered) from a specified date.